Centaurus Financial Inc. Buys 5,091 Shares of STORE Capital Co. (NYSE:STOR)

 Centaurus Financial Inc. raised its stake in shares of STORE Capital Co.
 (NYSE:STOR) by 47.3% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 15,863 shares of the real estate investment trust’s stock after purchasing an additional 5,091 shares during the period.
 Centaurus Financial Inc.’s holdings in STORE Capital were worth $547,000 at the end of the most recent quarter.

-Other large investors also recently made changes to their positions in the company.
-Selective Wealth Management Inc. bought a new position in STORE Capital during the 2nd quarter worth $26,000.
+A number of other large investors also recently made changes to their positions in the stock.
+Selective Wealth Management Inc. acquired a new stake in STORE Capital during the 2nd quarter worth about $26,000.
 FFT Wealth Management LLC acquired a new stake in STORE Capital during the 2nd quarter worth about $26,000.
 Burleson & Company LLC acquired a new stake in STORE Capital during the 1st quarter worth about $37,000.
 Twin Lakes Capital Management LLC acquired a new stake in STORE Capital during the 1st quarter worth about $47,000.
 Finally, Clearview Wealth Advisors LLC acquired a new stake in STORE Capital during the 1st quarter worth about $48,000.
 85.56% of the stock is owned by institutional investors and hedge funds.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.